Occupational Employment and Wages in Pueblo, May 2013

 Transportation and material moving

 One occupational group—healthcare practitioners and technical—was chosen to illustrate the diversity of data available for any of the 22 major occupational categories.
-Pueblo had 4,810 jobs in healthcare practitioners and technical, accounting for 8.8 percent of local area employment, significantly higher than the 5.9-percent share nationally.
-The average hourly wage for this occupational group locally was $33.18, compared to the national wage of $35.35.
+Pueblo had 4,720 jobs in healthcare practitioners and technical, accounting for 8.5 percent of local area employment, significantly higher than the 5.8-percent share nationally.
+The average hourly wage for this occupational group locally was $33.61, measurably below the national wage of $35.93.

-With employment of 1,880, registered nurses was the largest occupation within the healthcare practitioners and technical group.
-Among the higher paying jobs were pharmacists and speech-language pathologists with mean hourly wages of $57.12 and $41.83, respectively.
-At the lower end of the wage scale were pharmacy technicians ($14.31).
-(Detailed occupational data for healthcare practitioners and technical are presented in table 1; for a complete listing of detailed occupations available go to www.bls.gov/oes/current/oes_39380.htm.)
+Some of the largest occupations within the healthcare practitioners and technical group included registered nurses (1,760) and psychiatric technicians (280).
+Among the higher paying jobs were pharmacists with mean hourly wages of $53.87.
+Psychiatric technicians ($17.18) was one of the occupations at the lower end of the wage scale (Detailed occupational data for healthcare practitioners and technical are presented in table 1; for a complete listing of detailed occupations available go to www.bls.gov/oes/current/oes_39380.htm.)

 Location quotients allow us to explore the occupational make-up of a metropolitan area by comparing the composition of jobs in an area relative to the national average.
 (See table 1.)
 For example, a location quotient of 2.0 indicates that an occupation accounts for twice the share of employment in the area than it does nationally.
 In the Pueblo Metropolitan Statistical Area, above average concentrations of employment were found in many of the occupations within the healthcare practitioners and technical group.
-For instance, speech-language pathologists were employed at 2.7 times the national rate in Pueblo, and registered nurses, at 1.7 times the U.S. average.
+For instance, psychiatric technicians were employed at 9.9 times the national rate in Pueblo, and speech-language pathologists, at 2.6 times the U.S. average.
 On the other hand, licensed practical and licensed vocational nurses had a location quotient of 0.8 in Pueblo, indicating that this particular occupation’s local and national employment shares were similar.